NayOoLwin5/NayOoLwin5.github.io/_posts/2021-06-10-Gazebo-On-Web.md

     - Port 8080 for Gzweb
     - Port 2303 for GUI websocket
     - Port 1905 for Code websocket
-    - Port 8765 for manager.py for setting up ROS environment to specific chosen exercise
+    - Port 8765 for manager.py for setting up ROS environment for specific chosen exercise
     - Port 6080 for vnc viewer for Gazebo
     - Port 1108 for vnc viewer for console